tariks/carcanet/README.md

 ##  Overview

 Written with the jewelry industry in mind, glyptic leverages advanced image processing and generative AI techniques to prepare fingerprint images suitable for jewelry engraving.
 A two-step process starts by utilizing a pre-trained U-Net model to enhance and denoise raw dactylograms.
 The second step automates an SDXL-based workflow transforming enhanced images to high-resolution, stylized vector art in SVG format, ensuring compatibility and scalability.
 Glyptic includes a streamlined setup process that can be deployed on a cloud or local install, and can comfortably run on an M1 Macbook.
-By generating beautiful yet faithful outputs for even low-quality fingerprints, glyptic significantly benefits the jewelry engraving industry.

 ---